FranckNdame/MUD-game/README.md

-# version 0.5.0
+# version 0.5.1
 =======================

 Update:

-*	As the code becomes more and more complex, different sections were grouped together into different rkt files in order to facilitate navigation.

-*	These various rkt files ('data.rkt', 'gui.rkt', 'location.rkt' and 'objects.rkt') were saved into a 'components' folder and imported to the 'main.rkt' files using the function 'include'.
+*	Updated instructions.

+*	Add the 'maze.rkt' file to the 'components' folder.

+*	Add 'maze.rkt' to the repository.;; a dictionary is an instance of a datatype that maps to values .